stan0047/Chatbot/README.md

 [![Open app(stopped the service as maintaing was really expensive)](https://img.shields.io/badge/Streamlit-FF4B4B?style=for-the-badge&logo=Streamlit&logoColor=white)](https://chatbot-chmyu8ujttvhyvfzjsmrrg.streamlit.app/)

-⚡⚡!!!!I had to halt the project due to the high costs associated with its deployment.!!!⚡⚡
+⚡⚡!!!!
+I had to halt the project due to the high costs associated with its deployment.  !!!⚡⚡

 ## 🤔 What is this?